Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-Note: when “keywords” is absent, typora will also use “tags”, and you can use list with same space indent in YAML to represent an array, for instance:
+Note: when “keywords” is absent, Typora will also use “tags” and you can use a list with the same space indent in YAML to represent an array, for instance:

 ---